 To prevent performance issues, the heat LED's produce is absorbed through a heat sink.
 LED's are more efficient, versatile and last longer.
-Since there is no "filament" they are cool to the touch which makes them safer for children too.
+Since there is no "filament" they are cool to the touch which makes them safer around children too.
 LED's are available in bright white, soft white and daylight types.
-The amount of LED light is measured in lumens verses watts which is used to measure older incandescent type bulbs.
+Types are dependent on room requirements.
+For example, soft whites are used in galley areas where light rays are absorbed by the counter tops, etc. The amount of LED light is measured in lumens verses watts which is used to measure older incandescent type bulbs.